FahmidRoshan/basic-ml-projects/hotel-booking-cancellation-prediction-model/ReadMe.md

 ## Modeling Approach

-We trained several machine learning models using scikit-learn, including logistic regression, random forest, and support vector machine (SVM).
+The dataset is trained with several machine learning models using scikit-learn, including logistic regression, random forest, and support vector machine (SVM).
 The models were trained on the preprocessed data, and their performance was evaluated using various evaluation metrics.

 ## Instructions for Use